qdm12/ddns-updater/README.md

 ![Web UI](https://raw.githubusercontent.com/qdm12/ddns-updater/master/readme/webui.png)

+- Send notifications with [**Shoutrrr**](https://containrrr.dev/shoutrrr/v0.8/services/overview/) using `SHOUTRRR_ADDRESSES`
+- Container (Docker/K8s) specific features:
-- 11MB Docker image based on a Go static binary in a Scratch Docker image
+  - Lightweight 15MB Docker image based on the Scratch Docker image
+  - Docker healthcheck verifying the DNS resolution of your domains
+  - Images compatible with `amd64`, `386`, `arm64`, `armv7`, `armv6`, `s390x`, `ppc64le`, `riscv64` CPU architectures
 - Persistence with a JSON file *updates.json* to store old IP addresses with change times for each record
-- Docker healthcheck verifying the DNS resolution of your domains
-- Highly configurable
-- Send notifications with [**Shoutrrr**](https://containrrr.dev/shoutrrr/v0.8/services/overview/) using `SHOUTRRR_ADDRESSES`
-- Compatible with `amd64`, `386`, `arm64`, `armv7`, `armv6`, `s390x`, `ppc64le`, `riscv64` CPU architectures.

 ## Setup

-The program reads the configuration from a JSON object, either from a file or from an environment variable.
+### Binary programs

+1. Download the pre-built program for your platform from the assets of a release in the [releases page](https://github.com/qdm12/ddns-updater/releases).
+Note this is only available from [release v2.6.0](https://github.com/qdm12/ddns-updater/releases/tag/v2.6.0).
+1. For Linux and MacOS, make the program executable with `chmod +x ddns-updater`.
+1. In the directory where the program is saved, create a directory `data`.
+1. Write a JSON configuration in `data/config.json`, for example:

+    ```json
+    {
+        "settings": [
+            {
+                "provider": "namecheap",
+                "domain": "example.com",
+                "host": "@",
+                "password": "e5322165c1d74692bfa6d807100c0310"
+            }
+        ]
+    }
+    ```

+    You can find more information in the [configuration section](#configuration) to customize it.
+1. Run the program with `./ddns-updater` (`./ddns-updater.exe` on Windows) or by double-clicking on it.
+1. The following is **optional**.
+    - You can customize the program behavior using either [environment variables](#environment-variables) or flags.
+For flags, there is a flag corresponding to each environment variable, where it's all lowercase and underscores are replaced with dashes.
+For example the environment variable `LOG_LEVEL` translates into `--log-level`.

+### Container

 1. Create a directory of your choice, say *data* with a file named **config.json** inside: